 In the old days, online and offline marketing efforts were isolated from each other.
 However, with digital channels being the primary means of communication, it is necessary to bridge the gap between the two.
-This is possible through advanced direct mail automation tools like PostGrid.
+This is possible through advanced direct mail API like PostGrid.

 The best direct mail campaigns are the ones that use the mailpiece to lead the audience to the website or landing page.
 This way, your audience becomes easily trackable, and you get access to many valuable insights.